Bolodenis/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that will play the StarWars IV episode in the terminal
+ script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello